 Self-funding your private treatment: a guide to private healthcare fees in the UK.

-This video and article is about the fees that you pay when you are self-funding your treatment – often known as ‘self-pay’, the questions you should ask your consultant or GP, and how you can use our website.
-‘Self-pay’ fees should be clear from the outset, but unfortunately that isn’t always the case.
+Paying for private treatment out of your own pocket should be clear from the outset.
+Unfortunately that isn’t always the case.
+This article is about the fees that you pay when you are self-funding your treatment – often known as ‘self-pay’, the questions you should ask your consultant or GP, and how you can use our website.

 Who pays their own way